-September 13 - Veno Leigertwood (BA Lib 2001), who worked for the Philadelphia School District and the federally funded "Gear Up" program, which helps low-income students with academics and college enrollment; was shot to death outside his home in Yeadon, PA.
-Leigertwood, also a real estate investor, was a community role model who was scheduled to receive his M.B.A. two months after his death.
-The motive and identity of his killer is still unknown.
+September 13 - Veno Leigertwood (BA Lib 2001), who worked for the Philadelphia School District and the federally-funded "Gear Up" program, which helps low-income students with academics and college enrollment, was shot to death outside his home in Yeadon, PA.
+Leigertwood, a real estate investor, was a community role model who was scheduled to receive his M.B.A. two months after his death.
 The case was featured on the TV shows "America's Most Wanted" in 2009, and "Dateline NBC" in 2011.
+In 2013 Eddie Tate was convicted of Leigertwood's murder.

-November 4 - Barack H. Obama elected the first African American President of the United States of America.
+November 4 - Barack H. Obama is elected as the first African American President of the United States of America.

-November 13 - Iota Phi Theta fraternity is chartered at Penn State, completing the "Divine Nine" African American greek organizations at the university.
+November 13 - Iota Phi Theta fraternity is chartered at Penn State, completing the "Divine Nine" African American Greek organizations at the university.

 2009 - February 9 - "The Black Wax Museum" exhibit/program premiers at the Paul Robeson Cultural Center's Heritage Hall.
-"The Black Wax Museum," collaboration between Penn State's chapter of the NAACP and Phi Beta Sigma fraternity, featured students posing as wax figures of historic African Americans.
-Maya Angelou, Charles Drew, Billie Holiday, hall, while the performers would recite brief biographies to the students, using props such as poetry books and baseball bats to illustrate the life achievements of their characters.
+"The Black Wax Museum," a collaboration between Penn State's chapter of the NAACP and Phi Beta Sigma fraternity, featured students posing as wax figures of historic African Americans.
+Maya Angelou, Charles Drew, Billie Holiday, Langston Hughes, and Jackie Robinson were among the noted.
+The 100 or so attendees were free to travel from one historical figure to the next throughout the hall while the performers would recite brief biographies to the students, using props such as poetry books and baseball bats to illustrate the life achievements of their characters.
 (Photo of Sojourner Truth "wax figure" by Chloe Elmer)